cloudamqp/rabbitmq-vshovel/README.md

 ### Build

-Clone and build the the plugin by executing `make`.
+Clone and build the plugin by executing `make`.
 To create a package, execute `make dist` and find the `.ez` package file in the plugins directory.

 ### Dynamic configuration